rmcwhae/russellmcwhae.ca/src/routes/reading-list/+page.md

 ## 2025

+-   _Extreme Ownership: How U.S. Navy SEALs Lead and Win_ by Jocko Willink and Leif Babin (audiobook)
 -   _12 Rules for Life: An Antidote to Chaos_ by Jordan B. Peterson (audiobook)
 -   _God on Mute: Engaging the Silence of Unanswered Prayer_ by Pete Greig (audiobook)
 -   _Brain Energy: A Revolutionary Breakthrough in Understanding Mental Health--and Improving Treatment for Anxiety, Depression, OCD, PTSD, and More_ by Christopher M. Palmer, MD (audiobook)